INSAgenda/yew-template/README.md

 Here, both `opt_age` and `opt_birth_city` are optional. `opt_age` would be displayed even if `opt_birth_city` is `None`.
 However, if `opt_age` is `None`, `opt_birth_city` will not be displayed regardless of its value.

 From the Rust side, there is no usage difference.
-Note that brackets are required (for now).
+Note that curly brackets are required (for now).

 ```rust
 let opt_age: Option<u8> = Some(20);